Gang Alternative, Inc.

 - Health and Wellness

-Our Mission is to build character that lasts in children and families through positive alternatives to crime, violence, dependency, and delinquency by offering a holistic approach to their academic, physical, social, economic, and spiritual development.
+To build character that lasts in children and families through positive alternatives to crime, violence, dependency, and delinquency by offering a holistic approach to their academic, physical, social, economic, and spiritual development.

-Our Vision is a global community-based organization connecting youth and adults to holistic services and tools to develop their full potential and good character to become self-sufficient community stewards.
+A global community-based organization connecting youth and adults to holistic services and tools to develop their full potential and good character to become self-sufficient community stewards.

 Target Communities Our Target Communities are comprised of some of the most underserved in Miami-Dade County, extending from North Miami to Homestead.
 A significant number of our programs have targeted the Little Haiti, New River, Liberty City and North Miami communities for several years.
 More recently, however, Gang Alternative has expanded its outreach to other disadvantaged communities, including Little Havana, through its community coalition initiatives.
 GA also provides coalition mentoring to a drug-free coalition in Puerto Rico.